 Self Employment Tax Lawyers in Harrisburg

-In the U.S., including in Harrisburg, South Dakota, taxes are imposed on employees, which are normally deducted from their paychecks.
+In the U.S., including in Harrisburg, Pennsylvania, taxes are imposed on employees, which are typically deducted from their paychecks.
 The ones that most people are familiar with are the Medicare and Social Security taxes.
 The idea is that workers pay into these programs during their entire working lives, and then enjoy the benefits they provide once they retire.

-But, self-employed workers in Harrisburg, South Dakota must make both the employee and employer contributions.
-Therefore, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.
+But, self-employed workers in Harrisburg, Pennsylvania must make both the employee and employer contributions.
+Thus, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.

 The total self-employment tax (note that this is completely distinct from the income tax) is set at 15.3%, if your income from self-employment in Harrisburg, Pennsylvania exceeds .
 However, half of this tax is deducted from your income, for income tax purposes.
 Thus, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with additional deductions for which you may be eligible.
 This means that, essentially, the self-employment tax rate is only 14%, as opposed to 15.3%

 Can a Harrisburg, Pennsylvania Tax Attorney Help?